oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 zipkin-7db7558998-cnbjf        33m          265Mi
 ```

-Notice that in this particular example the CPU here for the storefront is at 251m (your number may be different.)
+Notice that in this particular example the CPU here for the storefront is at 251m (your number may be different).
 This is actually the limit allowed in the storefront deployment.yaml file, which has a resource restriction of 250 milli CPU specified.

 If the load does not reach 250 then you may need to adjust the request rate, or update the storefront-deployment.yaml file and reduce the CPU limit, then undeploy and redeploy it to ensure you can hit the limit (and auto scaling will kick in once we've configured it)